196 East Commerce Street

 New Jersey child custody laws protect the welfare of the child.
 Under child custody laws, the Family Courts have jurisdiction over child custody cases.
 Either joint or sole custody can be awarded to the parent(s), and the primary guideline is the best interests of the child.
 The court may award one of three types of custody arrangements: joint legal custody to both parents, where one parent is responsible for residential custody; joint physical custody, where both parents provide homes for the child; or sole custody to one parent with parenting time allowed to the non-custodial parent.

-In awarding joint legal custody, the judge allows both parents to share responsibilities for decisions regarding the health, education and welfare of the child.
-Physical, or residential, custody includes legal custody, but also specifies that the child live in the residence of one of the parents with scheduled parenting time with the other parent.
+In awarding joint legal custody, the judge allows both parents to share responsibilities for decisions regarding the health, education, and welfare of the child.
+Physical, or residential, custody includes legal custody but also specifies that the child lives in the residence of one of the parents with scheduled parenting time with the other parent.

 Custody is a very emotional issue for many clients and can often be the most contentious issue between two parties.

 In New Jersey, each parent has an equal right to custody of his/her child(ren).
 Oftentimes, courts will award joint legal custody of the child(ren) to both parties.
 Yet the Court will award only one parent as the parent of primary residence (i.e. parent with whom children reside the majority of the time) and the other parent will receive parenting time.

 The Court makes a determination of child custody based on a variety of statutory factors but the ultimate concern for the Court is the “best interest of the child”.
 These factors include: